Poeta, Autora, y Mala

 Jaimés poetry and short stories combine their lived experience with research while romanticizing memory bursts, that transport readers into the author’s world.
 Jaimés writing is a means to cope with normalized tragedy, unguided curiosity and as a form of indignant, LatinE, cuir rebellion, against traditions of silence, white supremacy, colonial religion and erasure.
 Jaimé’s poetry and short stories are rhythmic offerings to honor, fat-belly, jiggly laughter, that fan the flames of intersectional jotería, while lifting an eyebrow at the cuirness of LatinE, Catholic iconography as an embodiment of sazón.

-Support Jaimés latest publication
+Support Jaimés latest features & publications

 “I am truly FLOORED after finishing ur piece such a beautiful look into ur inner world.
 An honor to receive ur vulnerability, to connect and resonate with parts, but also learn and listen to others.
 You are such a powerful author and human!” ✨